DanieleDeco/meta-barcoding-sequencing-from-England-Rockpools-/README.md

 ```
 ## 2.Amplicon Sorter
+Vierstraete, A. R., Braeckman, B. P. (2022).
+Amplicon_sorter: A tool for reference-free amplicon sorting based on sequence similarity and for building consensus sequences.
+Ecology and Evolution, 12, e8603. https://doi.org/10.1002/ece3.8603.
 ```
 ###########################################################################################################
 2.Use Amplicon Sorter to cluster filtered reads into groups of closely related species and generate consensus sequences.